“Sketch” – make a rough drawing, give a brief account or general outline, perform a (gesture) with one’s hands or body.

 Sketching, by definition, should be rough, and that’s the hardest part.
 Teaching someone to provide simple drawings and have less detail is often difficult.
 In this case, it’s necessary to check finer details at the door.
 Perfection has no place in the early-stage concept process.

 A sketch is more of a suggestion of where an idea is headed.
 It’s by no means ready to send to a client.
 Most of the ideas you sketch out will likely never see the light of day.
 It’s important in the preliminary rounds of sketching to draw alone (or by yourself).
 Everyone has different personalities and it’s sometimes typical for more vocal extroverts to kill an idea before it comes to fruition.

-Sketching has real world usability.
-Not only is it great for brainstorming or quick concepts, it can go much further than that.
-For example, if you have a photoshoot and need a specific image for a website with negative space on the left, just quickly sketch it for the photographer.
+Sketching has real-world usability.
+Not only is it great for brainstorming or quick concepts, but it can also go much further than that.
+For example, if you have a photo shoot and need a specific image for a website with negative space on the left, just quickly sketch it for the photographer.
 They can then use this to reference and be sure to get every shot you need.

 Proof has a team of designers and we all lean on sketching to get our early ideas down on paper.
 Sometimes it’s on post its, scraps of old paper, or even with our hand movements.
 All are valid and each plays a vital role in the design process.
 Regardless of the project, sketching is a simple and easy way to get the creative process going.